The advantages of driving for multiple delivery companies

-There’s no wonder why working for a food or parcel delivery company is becoming more and more popular.
+There’s no wonder why working for a food or parcel courier company is becoming more and more popular.
 With the rising cost of living and petrol prices, it’s a reliable way to earn and flexible enough for people to choose when and where they work.
-But can you drive for more than one delivery app?
+But can you drive for more than one app?
 And if so, what are the potential benefits?

 The simple answer is yes.
 In fact, it’s the ideal way to earn more by working more efficiently.
 Allowing you to pick and choose the top deliveries across multiple platforms.
 As well as helping you avoid slower shifts with less time spent waiting for requests.